-The second method of obtaining an approval for your claim involves the issue of a Medical-Vocational Allowance.
+The second technique for approving your claim involves obtaining a Medical-Vocational Allowance.

-Make certain your doctor’s report has sufficient details as to how your symptoms affect your daily life and how effective the treatment plan turned out to be.
-If you were prescribed medication but chose not to take it, the SSA may use this against approving your claim, however not being able to afford the medication would be an acceptable reason.
+Ensure your doctor’s report details the impact of your symptoms on your daily life and the efficacy of your treatment.
+If you opted not to take prescribed medication, the SSA may count this against you.
+However, an inability to afford the medication could serve as an acceptable excuse.

-If your current doctors are licensed therapists or social workers, you should be aware the SSA can give opinions from those professionals less weight than certified psychiatrists or psychologists.
-During the time your claim is reviewed, carry on with your regular consultations and treatment plan to continue building your medical file.
+In cases where your current healthcare providers are licensed therapists or social workers, be aware that the SSA may not hold their opinions in as high regard as those of certified psychiatrists or psychologists.
+During the review of your claim, continue your regular consultations and treatments to supplement your medical records.

-To avoid having your case rely only upon the DE ordered exam, your best chance of winning a claim approval is with thorough documentation of examinations, consultations, medications, and a complete medical history of your condition.
-Couple those with all your work records showing how your work activity has been affected.
+To avoid relying solely on the examiner-ordered exam, your best chance at a successful claim involves comprehensive documentation of examinations, consultations, medications, and a complete medical history of your condition, along with work records illustrating how your condition has affected your work activities.

 Criteria for Claim Approval